Harry Kalas: Death

 Kalas died of heart disease on Monday, April 13, 2009, in Washington, D.C.
 He collapsed in the Nationals Park press box at approximately 12:30 pm, several hours before the Washington Nationals' home opener against the Phillies.
 Kalas was rushed to George Washington University Hospital, where he was pronounced dead at 1:20 pm EDT.

 "We lost Harry [today]," David Montgomery, the team president, said.
 "We lost our voice."
 Before the game began, Kalas's death was announced to the crowd, his picture was displayed on the scoreboard, and the stadium observed a minute of silence.
 The Phillies went on to win the game, 9–8.
 The Phillies saluted Kalas by placing a picture of him in their dugout during the game.
 Center fielder Shane Victorino also saluted Kalas after hitting a solo home run by pointing up to the press box where Kalas would have called the game.
-Phillies fans created a makeshift memorial at the Mike Schmidt statue outside of Citizens Bank Park (at the Third Base Gate) shortly after Kalas's death was announced.
+Phillies fans created a makeshift memorial at the Mike Schmidt statue outside Citizens Bank Park at the Third Base Gate shortly after Kalas's death was announced.

-Kalas suffered from atherosclerosis and hypertension in his later years, but those illnesses did not seem to affect his announcing abilities; he had called the Phillies/Rockies game in Denver on April 12, the day before his death.
+Kalas suffered from atherosclerosis and hypertension in his later years, but those illnesses did not seem to affect his announcing abilities; he called the Phillies' Rockies game in Denver on April 12, the day before his death.
 Kalas was in his 39th season with the Phillies.

 Though the Phillies were scheduled to visit the White House on April 14 to celebrate their 2008 World Series championship, the visit was postponed so that the day could be set aside to remember Kalas.
-Their White House visit was pushed back to May 15, coinciding with the Phillies' next scheduled visit to town to play the Nationals.
+Their White House visit was pushed back to May 15, coinciding with the Phillies' next scheduled visit to Washington, D.C. to play the Nationals.

-On Friday, April 17, 2009, Kalas's three children—Todd (himself a former Phillies broadcaster), Brad, and Kane—threw out the ceremonial first pitches before the Phillies first home game after Kalas' death at Citizens Bank Park to Mike Schmidt, John Kruk, and Jimmy Rollins, representatives of the three decades of Phillies baseball with Kalas.
-Following a moment of silence, Kane sang the national anthem.
+On Friday, April 17, 2009, following Kalas' death, his three children, Todd (himself a former Phillies broadcaster), Brad, and Kane, threw out the ceremonial first pitches before the Phillies first home game at Citizens Bank Park to Mike Schmidt, John Kruk, and Jimmy Rollins, representatives of the three decades of Phillies baseball with Kalas.
+After a moment of silence, Kane sang the national anthem.